workarea-commerce/workarea/docs/source/articles/storefront-search-features.html.md

 Also notice that these cached fields and many other fields in this document contain data that is derived from the pricing SKU and inventory SKU models associated with this catalog product model.
 Search models are similar to view models in that they are initialized from a model, but they may cross bounded contexts to look up additional models as necessary to create a "view" of the original model that is suitable for a specific context (in this case, a Storefront search index).

+( Since Workarea 3.5, search documents are affected by the current release.
+See [Search, Search Models](/articles/searching.html#search-models_9) for an example of this. )

 Now that you've seen how search documents are created and how they are structured, let's look at how they are actually indexed into Elasticsearch.